-Inventor and biological engineer Angela Belcher began research in the 1990s with the aim of harnessing this incredible ability, and by providing them with the necessary materials, allowing microorganisms to create more futuristic materials for practical human use.
+Inventor and biological engineer Angela Belcher began research in the 1990s with the aim of harnessing this incredible ability, and by providing microorganisms with the necessary materials, allowing them to create more futuristic materials for practical human use.
 Her groundbreaking work has resulted in so-called “self-assembled” materials that may be used as components in electronic devices such as batteries, display screens, and fuel cells.

-From 1997 to 1999, Belcher worked as a postdoctoral fellow at UCSB before moving to the University of Texas, Austin, in 1999, where she served as an assistant professor in the Chemistry and Biochemistry Department.
-In 2002, she accepted a post at the Massachusetts Institute of Technology.
+From 1997 to 1999, Belcher worked as a postdoctoral fellow at UCSB before moving to the University of Texas, Austin, in 1999, where she served as an assistant professor in the chemistry and biochemistry department.
+In 2001, she accepted a post at the Massachusetts Institute of Technology.
 She was the John Chipman Associate Professor of Materials Science and Engineering and Biological Engineering until 2005, when she was named the Germeshausen Professor of Materials Science and Engineering and Biological Engineering.
-She is currently the W.M.
-Keck Professor of Energy in Materials Science and Biological Engineering, and a David H. Koch Institute for Integrative Cancer Research faculty member.
+She is currently the James Mason Crafts Professor of biological engineering and materials science and engineering, as well as the head of the department of biological engineering, and a David H. Koch Institute for Integrative Cancer Research intramural faculty member.

 Belcher’s work is based on the idea that nature can create an infinite number of novel materials if given the proper set of "ingredients" and building conditions.
 While pursuing her doctoral degree, she realized that abalone shells are strong and durable because they are made with proteins using nanoscale structures.
 What if the organisms that build abalone shells had access to other materials from the periodic table, she wondered, that are necessary for making silicon and electronics?
 Could they use those elements to make silicon materials?